The prospect of finding somewhere to live off-campus in your second year of university can be overwhelming. Oli shares his top tips to help.

-- Who are you going to live with: remember you will possibly be living with these people for the next two years.
-At one point there were seven of us looking for a house together; however, it was thought that this could be too much of a good thing.
+Remember, you will possibly be living with these people for the next two years.
+At one point, there were seven of us looking for a house together; however, we came to the conclusion that this could be too much of a good thing.

-- Start looking early: good properties do go quickly so get lots of viewings in as soon as you know what size/location you want your house to be.
+Good properties do go quickly, so get lots of viewings into the diary as soon as you know what size/location you want your house to be.

-- Don't go for the first house you find without looking at others first.
+4. Don't go for the first house you find...

-- With that in mind also don’t sit around waiting for ‘the perfect house’ and miss out on some equally good properties that don't quite meet your criteria of number of en-suites or size of garden.
+Holding out for your ideal house means you can miss out on some equally suitable properties that don't quite meet your criteria of number of en-suites or size of garden.